Lion: Cultural significance

 Indo-Persian chroniclers regarded the lion as keeper of order in the realm of animals.
 The Sanskrit word mrigendra signifies a lion as king of animals.
 In India, the Lion Capital of Ashoka, erected by Emperor Ashoka in the 3rd century BCE, depicts four lions standing back to back.
 In Hindu mythology, the half-lion Narasimha, an avatar of the deity Vishnu, battles and slays the evil ruler Hiranyakashipu.
-In Buddhist art, lions are associated with both arhats and bodhisattvas and may be ridden by the Manjushri.
+In Buddhist art, lions are associated with both arhats and bodhisattvas and may be ridden by Manjushri.
 Though they were never native to the country, lions have played important roles in Chinese culture.
 Statues of the beast have guarded the entrances to the imperial palace and many religious shrines.
 The lion dance has been performed for over a thousand years.

 In ancient Greece, the lion is featured in several of Aesop's fables, notably The Lion and the Mouse.
-In Greek mythology, the Nemean lion is slain by the hero Heracles who then wears its skin.
+In Greek mythology, the Nemean lion is slain by the hero Heracles, who then wears its skin.
 Lancelot and Gawain were also heroes slaying lions in medieval Europe.
-Lions continue to appear in modern literature such as the Cowardly Lion in L. Frank Baum's 1900 The Wonderful Wizard of Oz, and in C. S. Lewis's The Lion, the Witch and the Wardrobe.
+Lions continue to appear in modern literature, such as the Cowardly Lion in L. Frank Baum's 1900 The Wonderful Wizard of Oz, and in C. S. Lewis's The Lion, the Witch and the Wardrobe.
 For cinema, the lion was portrayed as the ruler of animals in the 1994 Disney animated feature film The Lion King.